telefonicaid/fiware-orion/doc/manuals/admin/perf_tuning.md

 * An index with `expireAfterSeconds: 0` for the `expDate` field in the entities collection, due to functional needs of the [transient entities functionality](../user/transient_entities.md).

 You can find an analysis about the effect of indexes in [this document](https://github.com/telefonicaid/fiware-orion/blob/master/doc/manuals/admin/extra/indexes_analysis.md), although it is based on an old Orion version, so it is probably outdated.
-In addition, please find some useful references about [compound indexes](https://docs.mongodb.com/manual/core/index-compound/) and [sort results with indexes](https://docs.mongodb.com/manual/tutorial/sort-results-with-indexes/) from MongoDB official documentation.
+In addition, please find some useful references about [compound indexes](https://docs.mongodb.com/manual/core/index-compound/) and [sort results with indexes](https://docs.mongodb.com/manual/tutorial/sort-results-with-indexes/) from the MongoDB official documentation.

 [Top](#top)